MikeyBurkman/rhmap-export/README.md

   - `query` is the optional query object, which contains properties like `eq` or `like`.
 Matches the `$fh.db` docs.
   - `returnFields` is the optional array of fields to bring back.
 Matches `fields` in the `$fh.db` docs.
 3. Run `npm run export` to start the export process.
 It will print the JSON array of records to stdout.
 These contain an `_id` guid field.

+### Caveats
+Right now it foolishly loads everything into memory before printing it to stdout.
+I'll eventually make this event-based and stream records out stdout, which should improve performance and not crash if you have a big collection.